Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 []
 ```

-Similar to [integer indices](integer-indices), negative indices `-i` in slices
+As with [integer indices](integer-indices), negative indices `-i` in slices
-can always be replaced by adding `len(a)` to `-i` (replacing `len(a)` with the
+can always be replaced with `len(a) - i` (replacing `len(a)` with the size of
-size of the given axis for NumPy arrays), so they are primarily a syntactic
+the given axis for NumPy arrays).
+So they are primarily a syntactic
 convenience.

-The negative indexing behavior is convenient, but it can also lead to subtle
+While negative indexing is convenient, it may introduce subtle bugs due to the
-bugs, due to the fundamental discontinuity it produces.
-This is especially
+inherent discontinuity it creates.
+This is especially likely to happen if the
-likely to happen if the slice entries are arithmetical expressions. **One
+slice entries are arithmetical expressions. **One should always double check
-should always double check if the `start` or `stop` values of a slice can be
+if the `start` or `stop` values of a slice can be negative, and if they can,
-negative, and if they can, if those values produce the correct results.**
+if those values produce the correct results.**

 (negative-indices-example)=
 For example, say you wanted to slice `n` values from the middle of `a`.